 - The government, if unsafe road conditions, inadequate signage, or a government-operated truck played a role in your accident

-The truck accident lawyers at Morris Bart, LLC can help you identify which party or parties may be responsible for your losses.
+Our Lake Charles truck accident lawyers can help you identify which party or parties may be responsible for your losses.
 We are not afraid to take on any party that may have caused you harm.
-To discuss your case with a representative of our firm, call us today at (501) 588-3304.

 Proving Liability in a Truck Accident Case